7RU7H/CTFs/OS-ProvingGrounds/Hetemit/Hetemit-Helped-Through.md

 psql vulnerabilities - https://www.cvedetails.com/vulnerability-list/vendor_id-336/product_id-575/version_id-499361/Postgresql-Postgresql-9.2.html

 I am now pushing an addition 2 hours.
-I wen bakc to the writeup and another silly error this time not reading the group for `/etc/systemd/system/pythonapp.service` which is writable.
+I wen back to the writeup and another silly error this time not reading the group for `/etc/systemd/system/pythonapp.service` which is writable.
 We can:
 ```
 cat <<'EOT'> /etc/systemd/system/pythonapp.service